Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Find It Online:

-ARB is a staple in the offroad and overlanding world.
+ARB is a staple in the off-road and overlanding world.
 While their renowned equipment revolves around the analog world in the form of camping and recovery gear, their entry into the digital era is pretty impressive.
-If you want to feel like you have a command center at your fingertips, the ARB LINX is worth taking a look at.
-From a single device, you’ll be able to both monitor and control key components of your rig and even a trailer.
+If you want to feel like you have a command center at your fingertips, the ARB LINX is worth considering.
+From a single device, you’ll be able to both monitor and control key components of your rig, as well as a trailer.
 This switch panel system is truly next level.

 Features:

-In addition to full control and customization of up to 6 accessories like other switch panels, the ARB LINX has tons of expandability.
+In addition to full control and customization of up to six accessories, like other switch panels, the ARB LINX offers extensive expandability.

 TPMS Monitoring & Control

-With the TPMS module, you’re able to monitor the tire pressure of both your main vehicle and a trailer.
-If you pair this with the available air compressor controller, you can even set a target PSI for airing up or down with automatic shut-off.
-ARB also built in a customizable max pressure setting for safety.
+With the TPMS module, you can monitor the tire pressure of both your primary vehicle and a trailer.
+If you pair this with the available air compressor controller, you can even set a target PSI for inflating or deflating with automatic shut-off.
+ARB also features a customizable maximum pressure setting for added safety.

 Air Locker Control